LGP-30: ALGOL 30

 Dartmouth College developed two implementations of ALGOL 60 for the LGP-30.
 Dartmouth ALGOL 30 was a three-pass system (compiler, loader, and interpreter) that provided almost all features of ALGOL except those requiring run-time storage allocation.
 SCALP, a Self Contained Algol Processor, was a one-pass system for a small subset of ALGOL (no blocks other than the entire program), no procedure declarations, conditional statements but no conditional expressions, no constructs other than while in a for statement, no nested switch declarations (nested calls are permitted), and no boolean variables and operators.
 As in ACT-III, every token had to be separated by an apostrophe.

+DICTATOR

+DICTATOR is a convoluted acronym for DODCO Interpretive Code for Three Address with Technical Optimum Range.
+DICTATOR, introduced in 1959, is an interpreter designed to hide the LGP-30 machine details from the programmer.
+The programming language resembles three-operand assembly code with two source operands and one destination operand.
+All numbers are in floating point with an eight digit mantissa and two digit exponent.
+Natural logs and exponents are supported along with sin, cos, and arctan.
+Up to four nested loops are supported.
+Table look-up and block memory move operations are implemented.
+A bit more than half the total LGP-30 memory is used by the interpreter; it takes about 30 minutes to load the paper tape via the Flexowriter.
+Floating point add, subtract, multiply, and divide take less than 455 milliseconds each.
+Cosine is calculated in 740 milliseconds.

 Starting the machine

-The procedure for starting, or "booting" the LGP-30 was one of the most complicated ever devised.
+The procedure for starting, or "booting" the LGP-30 was complicated.
 First, the bootstrap paper tape was snapped into the console typewriter, a Friden Flexowriter.
 The operator pressed a lever on the Flexowriter to read an address field and pressed a button on the front panel to transfer the address into a computer register.
 Then the lever on the Flexowriter was pressed to read the data field and three more buttons were pressed on the front panel to store it at the specified address.
 This process was repeated, maybe six to eight times, and a rhythm was developed: